JeffCave/reluctant-tester/1-CreatingATestingCulture.md

 For the most part this is not an issue, people take pride in their work, and are interested in making their company, their product, or their service better.

 Unfortunately, this is not 100% true.
-Some people just don’t care.
-If the people involved don’t care about the system they are building, there is nothing that can be done to improve the system.
+Some people just don't care.
+If the people involved don't care about the system they are building, there is nothing that can be done to improve the system.

 Solving the disinterested employee problem is out of the scope of this discussion.
 For the purposes of this discussion, I am assuming that the people involved care.

-## What is a “Test”
+## What is a "Test"

-Tests are a measure of the system’s conformation with user expectations.
+Tests are a measure of the system's conformation with user expectations.

 This means that testing is a form of specification writing.
 The generation of a test is not an act unto itself, it is a part of the defining the scope of the system.